-The reserve was established in 1992 and became a UNESCO World Heritage Site in 1997 and offers refuge to Okapis that today make up approximately 5000 in number out of the 30000 individuals in the wild, 4000 Elephants (Loxodonta Africana Cyclotis), bongo (tragelaphus eurycerus), aquatic genet (osbornictis piscivora), giant genet (genetta victoriae), 2000 leopards, 17 primates (13 diurnal and 4 nocturnal) including 7500 chimpanzees (pan troglo, crocodiles as well as forest buffaloes, 308 bird species, water chevrotain and many more.
-The reserve is credited for its bio geographical location, wealth of biotopes and several unique low altitude forests.
+The reserve was established in 1992 and became a UNESCO World Heritage Site in 1997 and offers refuge to Okapis that today make up approximately 5000 in number out of the 30000 individuals in the wild, 4000 Elephants (Loxodonta Africana cyclotis), bongo (Tragelaphus eurycerus), aquatic genet (osbornictis piscivora), giant genet (genetta victoriae), 2000 leopards, 17 primates (13 diurnal and 4 nocturnal) including 7500 chimpanzees (pan troglo, crocodiles as well as forest buffaloes, 308 bird species, water chevrotain and many more.
+The reserve is credited for its bio-geographical location, a wealth of biotopes, and several unique low-altitude forests.

-Around the northern side, the Okapi wildlife reserve features the granite rock outcrops, offers refuge to plant species specifically adapted to the microclimate, characterized by several endemic species like the Giant cycad-Encepholarcus Ituriensis.
+Around the northern side, the Okapi wildlife reserve features granite rock outcrops and offers refuge to plant species specifically adapted to the microclimate, characterized by several endemic species like the Giant cycad-Encepholarcus Ituriensis.
 It also inhabits most of the forest ongulates with over 14 species plus the 6 distinct kinds of Cephalophus.

 Best time to visit Okapi Wildlife Reserve

-Okapi Wildlife Reserve is bets explored around June and August as these months come with minimal amount of rainfall.
+Okapi Wildlife Reserve is best explored around June and August as these months come with a minimal amount of rainfall.

 In conclusion, despite the challenges faced Okapi Wildlife Reserve is open for tourism you can pay a visit to it at any time of the year and you will certainly be amazed by incredible wildlife species that you may not easily find in any part of Africa.
 The reserve is perfect for nature lovers who are planning their vacation to the Democratic Republic of Congo (DRC).